 Do I Need to Live in a Big City to be a Motion Designer?

 No, you do not need to be in a big city to be a motion designer.
 As tools continue to make collaboration easier, it is becoming increasingly easy for Motion Designers to live anywhere they want.
 Some of the best artists in our industry live in rural areas.
 That being said, big cities do offer you the opportunity to meet with fellow artists in-person and show up to in-house gigs.
 If you have the chance to live in a bigger city do it, but if that is an impossibility for you don't sweat it!

-Skills that can Effect Motion Design Salary
+Skills that can Affect Motion Design Salary

 There are also quite a few skills that can help you become more marketable as a Motion Designer.
 In fact, if you're curious about what skills you need to have to get hired as a motion designer just read some Motion Design job postings.
-However, to make it a little easier for you I created a list of a few skills that can positively affect your Motion Design salary.
+However, to make it a little easier for you, I created a list of a few skills that can positively affect your Motion Design salary.

 - Adobe After Effects (Duh?
 No Brainer)